-MSD has developed an educational manual, A How-To Guide for Building Your Own Rain Garden, to assist homeowners with the design and implementation of a residential rain Interested homeowners garden. encouraged to contact MSD for information about installing a rain garden on their property.
-The residential rain garden program requires that homeowner's actively participate in the planning and construction phases.
-If desired by the homeowner, MSD staff will assist with plant selection, design calculations, construction.
+MSD has developed an educational manual, A How-To Guide for

+Building Your Own Rain Garden, to assist homeowners with the desian and implementation of a residential rain garden.
+Interested homeowners are encouraged to contact MSD for information about installing a rain garden on their property.
+The residential rain garden program requires that homeowner's actively participate in the planning and construction phases. lf desired by the homeowner, MSD staff will assist with plant selection, desian calculations, and construction.
 Appendix 3.2.18 Residential Rain Garden Program Flowchart shows the MSD flowchart for program implementation.

 Based on MSD's experience, the costs to construct residential rain gardens, including plants, range from \$1,000 to \$2,500.
-The actual costs are affected by the size of the garden and level of participation by the homeowner with construction and plant selection activities.
-For budgeting purposes, MSD assumes design and construction of 24 rain gardens per year.
+The